NavarroEmilioLuis/speech-recognition/README.md

 ## Setup

-Install python, pip and ffmpeg (see notes).
+- Install python, pip and ffmpeg (see notes).
-Create a wit.ai account, app and intent (see notes).
+- Create a wit.ai account, app and intent (see notes).
-Inside the folder, run `pip install -r requirements.txt` to install the dependencies.
+- Inside the folder, run `pip install -r requirements.txt` to install the dependencies.
-Add the video files that you want to transcribe to the folder.
+- Add the video files that you want to transcribe to the folder.

 ## Usage

 Add your API key into the file transcribe.py.
-Run `python transcribe.py filename.mp4` and it will export a txt file with the transcription created with Google Speech Recognition.
+Run `python transcribe.py filename.mp4` and it will export a .txt file with the transcription.

 ## Notes